Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

 ~~~~~~~~~~~~~~

 By default, Pavilion selects (near) contiguous blocks of nodes for each chunk, but this is
 customizable.
-Instead, you can select nodes randomly for each chunk (random), distributed across the
+Instead, you can select nodes randomly for each chunk (``random``), distributed across the
-system (dist), or semi-randomly distributed (rand-dist).
+system (``dist``), or semi-randomly distributed (``rand-dist``).
 Regardless of the node selection method,
 the number of chunks will be the same and they (mostly) won't overlap.

-It is very likely that the chunk size won't align precisely with the number of nodes that are to
+It is likely that the chunk size won't divide evenly into the total number of nodes.
+Nodes which make
-be divided into chunks.
-These 'extra' nodes may be excluded or back-filled with nodes from another
+up the remainder may be excluded or back-filled with nodes from another chunk (these nodes are always
-chunk (they always come from the second to last chunk).
-The default is to 'backfill'.
+drawn from the second to last chunk).
+The default behavior is to 'backfill'.

-These are set via the ``schedule.chunking.node_selection`` and ``schedule.chunking.extra`` options.
+Chunking behavior is set via the ``schedule.chunking.node_selection`` and ``schedule.chunking.extra``
+options.

 .. code-block:: yaml

     # This test run over a random selection of 25% of the nodes on the system.
     mytest:
       schedule:
-        # When using chunking, this is relative to the chunk and not the whole system.
+        # When using chunking, 'all' refers to all nodes in the chunk
+        # rather than on the whole system.
         nodes: all

         # Get 500 node chunks